 Breathing is tightly linked to the brain’s control systems.

-- The medulla oblongata in the brainstem adjusts breathing based on signals from sensors and other body systems.
+- The medulla oblongata in the brainstem controls breathing in response to signals from sensors and other body systems.

-- This allows your breathing to change automatically when you’re asleep, stressed, exercising, or sick, without you thinking about it.
+- This allows your breathing to change automatically when you’re asleep, stressed, exercising, or sick, without you having to think about it.

 11. Coupling with the Cardiovascular System